2026 changes

 CPR and AED added to the theory test

 Part of being a safe and responsible driver is knowing what to do in an emergency – how to step in and make a real, life-saving difference.
+Learning CPR and how to use an AED is a very simple skill and adding this into the official learning resource is a great way for DVSA to support the drive to raise awareness.

 Mark Winn, DVSA Chief Driving Examiner (gov.uk, 13 August 2025)